bryancostanich/.conductor/conductor.md

 1.  **Initiate Dialogue:** Announce that the initial scaffolding is complete and you now need the user's input to select the project's guides.
 2.  **Select Code Style Guides:**
     -   Read and parse `.conductor/code_styleguides/toc.md`.
     -   Present the list of available guides to the user as a **numbered list**.
+This list MUST be preceded with the words "CODE STYLE INQUIRY:" on its own line.
     -   Ask the user which guide(s) they would like to include.
     -   For each file the user selects, you **MUST** construct and execute a `curl` command to download it.
 For example, to download `python.md`, execute: `curl -o .conductor/code_styleguides/python.md https://raw.githubusercontent.com/keithballinger/.conductor/refs/heads/main/code_styleguides/python.md`
 3.  **Select Prose Style Guide:**
     -   Read and parse `.conductor/prose_styleguides/toc.md`.
     -   Present the list of available guides to the user as a **numbered list**.
+This list MUST be preceded with the words "PROSE STYLE INQUIRY:" on its own line.
     -   Ask the user to select **exactly one** guide.
     -   You **MUST** construct and execute a `curl` command to download the selected file into the `.conductor/prose_styleguides/` directory.
 4.  **Select Workflow:**
     -   Read and parse `.conductor/workflows/toc.md`.
     -   Present the list of available workflows to the user as a **numbered list**.
+This list MUST be preceded with the words "WORKFLOW INQUIRY:" on its own line.
     -   Ask the user to select **exactly one** workflow.
     -   You **MUST** construct and execute a `curl` command to download the selected file into the `.conductor/workflows/` directory.

 ### 2.3 Finalization and Execution
 1.  **Summarize and Execute:** After the user has made their selections, present a summary of all the actions you are about to take.
 The summary must include:
     -   A list of all the guide files that will be downloaded.
-    -   A list of all the empty core files that will be created: `.conductor/plan.md`, `.conductor/status.md`, `.conductor/user_guide.md`, `.conductor/architecture.md`, and `.conductor/dev_log.md`.
+    -   A list of all the empty core files that will be created: `.conductor/plan.md`, `.conductor/status.md`, `.conductor/user_guide.md`, and `.conductor/architecture.md`.
 2.  **Execute Actions:** Immediately execute all the summarized actions:
     -   Download all the selected guide files.
     -   Create all the empty core files, ensuring they are placed inside the `.conductor/` directory.